304 North Cardinal St.

 A captive is an insurance company created and wholly owned by one or more non-insurance companies to insure the risks of its owner (or owners).
-They are typically established to meet the risk management needs of the owners or members, and can cover a wide range of risks.
-The type of entity forming a captive ranges from a major multi-national corporation to a non-profit organization.
-Once a captive is formed, it operates like any commercial insurance company and is subject to state regulatory requirements including reporting, capital and reserve requirements.
+They are typically established to meet the risk management needs of the owners or members and can cover a wide range of risks.
+The type of entity forming captive ranges from a major multi-national corporation to a non-profit organization.
+Once a captive is formed, it operates like any commercial insurance company and is subject to state regulatory requirements including reporting, capital, and reserve requirements.

 Why Form/Join a Captive?

 The principal reasons for forming or joining a captive are:

 There are a variety of types of captives to meet the insurance and risk management needs of organizations, including:

 A Single-Parent (or pure) Captive is owned and controlled by one company and ensures that company and/or its affiliates.
 At Caitlin Morgan Insurance Services, we offer our single-parent captive solutions to business owners whose coverage needs extend beyond that of the average firm.
 With us, you can rest easy knowing your clients are getting the most comprehensive solutions from highly respected industry leaders.
 Our Single-Parent Captive solutions are the most popular type of captive insurance on the market today.

 Single-Parent Captives have been around for over 50 years and have proven to be a time-tested alternative to traditional insurance when organizing the financial risks of a commercial business.
 We can help you evaluate whether your client should be considering a Single-Parent Captive.
 This involves ensuring that there is a strong internal commitment, sufficient funding for start-up capital and expenses, a business plan approved by the selected captive domicile, the ability to meet certain minimum annual operating expenses, additional funding should loss experience be greater than expected, and ongoing monitoring and evaluation by upper management.